 HISTORY OF GEORGIAN WINE

 Georgia is one of the most ancient countries in the world with an uninterrupted tradition of viticulture and winemaking.
-In fact, cultivated grape pips and numerous ancient artifacts were discovered indicating that Georgia is the birthplace of wine with some 8000 years of heritage.
+In fact, cultivated grape pips and numerous ancient artefacts were discovered indicating that Georgia is the birthplace of wine with some 8000 years of heritage.

 525 indigenous grape varieties can be found in Georgia with around 25 used on a regular basis.
 Traditional wine-makers in Georgia use clay vessels for fermentation called Qvevri, following an ancient method that has been listed as part of the UNESCO Intangible Cultural Heritage (ICH).

 Qvevri are large clay vessels that are buried underground and used specifically for wine-making.
-Archaeological excavations in the Kvemo Kartli region discovered storage vessels similar to these dating back to between the 5th & 6th millenia BC which are now on display in the Georgian National Museum.
+Archaeological excavations in the Kvemo Kartli region discovered storage vessels similar to these dating back to between the 5th & 6th milenium BC which are now on display in the Georgian National Museum.
 Qvevri contain clay, limestone and small amount of precious metals - gold, silver and copper.
 The lime, which reacts with acid, strengthens the Qvevri walls whilst also providing a natural antiseptic.
 This is of particular importance in viticulture, where approximately 400 bacteria are known.

 It takes on average 3 months to make a Qvevri with the largest proportion of the time being spent on its construction and drying.
 Once made, they are placed in to a special oven, where the most difficult stage of combustion starts.
 The temperature within buried Qvevri purposefully remains unchanged, preserving the 13-15 degrees necessary for wine fermentation.
 The chemical processes that take place within the Qvevri are natural and replicate what happens within a factory production line (although the latter requires specialist equipment and additives to get the same effect).
 Before wine fermentation, it needs frequent stirring - four to five times a day.
 At the end of the fermentation process, grape pips, chacha and grape stems start to sink and are accumulated together at the bottom of the Qvevri.
 Under the pressure, the grape pips are covered with lees, after which pips and wine are separated from each other.